MicrosoftDocs/Viva/Viva/insights/personal/Briefing/be-overview.md

 * Suggested focus time you can schedule to help get independent work done.

 >[!Important]
->Briefing is being released in phases with a general roll out in progress for Microsoft 365 Enterprise users with Exchange Online mailboxes in English and Spanish.
+>Briefing is available for Microsoft 365 Enterprise users with Exchange Online mailboxes in English and Spanish.

 ## Why am I getting this?